 Being left out stings, like big time.
-Social exclusion causes feelings of jealousy, dejection and makes you feel as if there is something wrong with you; these emotions are completely normal and natural.
+Social exclusion causes feelings of jealousy, rejection and makes you feel as if there is something wrong with you; these emotions are completely normal and natural.

 We are social animals; we look for groups with similar interests or traits.
 When our need for social interaction is not met, feelings of pain are a natural response.
 This doesn’t make it any easier, but just know it is not only you.